phpearth/docs/security/configuration.md

 ];
 ```

-PHP files are actually scripts that defines an object, array or a mixture of both.
+PHP files are actually scripts that define an object, array or a mixture of both.

-The major benefit of this format is, that the validity of the file format is
+The major benefit of this format is the validity of the file format which is
-directly enforced by the parser of PHP.
-If opcode caching is available, this
+directly enforced by the PHP parser.
+If opcode caching is available, this format
-format will be also pretty fast.
+will be also pretty fast.

-The major downside of this format is the possibly abuse probability.
-It is to
+The major downside of this format is the abuse possibility.
+You can quickly
-invalidate the static state of an configuration definition by utilizing conditions
+invalidate the static state of a configuration definition by utilizing conditions
-or other stuff that might change the returning value sensitive to the environment
+or other stuff that might change the returning value which is sensitive to the
-or request.
+environment or request.

 ### YAML